shinrobu/Arduino-Projects/README.md

 ![C++](https://img.shields.io/badge/-C%2B%2B-00599C?style=for-the-badge&logo=cplusplus)

 This repo contains my Arduino projects.
+Libraries used and schematics are included in each project.